Rishi Sunak vows to halve inflation and ‘stop migrant boats’ by 2024 election

 “People are understandable anxious when they see ambulances queueing outside hospitals”, he said – saying the NHS was now working “urgently” on plans to help A&E and ambulance services.

 The government has blamed high numbers of flu cases, Covid and Strep A fears for the pressures the NHS faced over Christmas, but health leaders have warned that the problems are longstanding.
-“Covid has had an impact [but it’s not an excuse],” Mr Sunak said.
+“Covid has had an impact ... [but] it’s not an excuse,” Mr Sunak said.

+On the economy, Mr Sunak said he expected to be able to half inflation and see GDP growth by the end of 2023.
+Inflation is already forecast to fall by more than half this year – falling to 3.8 per cent by the final quarter – but the Office of Budgetary Responsibility (OBR).

 Despite Liz Truss’s disastrous dash for growth through tax cuts during her six weeks at No 10, Mr Sunak pledged to reduce tax on working people as soon as possible.